 Proposal.
 The \$5,000 taken from recreational license receipts will leverage an additional \$15,000 in SFR funding resulting in \$20,000 used for outreach and education pertaining to the recreational fishing license.
-The primary goal is to continue the annual Rhode Island Recreational Fishing Guide and maintain signage informing the public of the license requirement.
+The primary goal is to continue the annual one page water resistant regulation abstract and the Rhode Island Recreational Saltwater Fishing Magazine and maintain signage informing the public of the license requirement.